gvwilson/thirdbit/fiction/maddy-roo/index.md

 The river gurgled quietly beside them.
 "More botz will come," Dockety finally said.
 "We zhould not be here when they do."
-Something scraped and creaked as it turned to go.
+Something inside the bot scraped and creaked as it turned to go.

 "Wait—you're hurt!"
-Maddy exclaimed as she saw the dent in the bot's side.
+Maddy exclaimed as she saw the dent in Dockety's chassis.
-It had hit the sawbot so hard that one of its torso plates had bent inward, leaving a small gap like a wound.
+It had hit the sawbot so hard that one of its plates had bent inward, leaving a small gap like a wound.

 "Thiz one doez not feel 'hurt'.